telemetryjet/telemetryjet-website/content/about.md

 - **Data Sharing**: Enable collaboration by building sharing into the platform: Teams should be able to share their data, visualizations, and dashboards instantly with anyone.
 Allow easy export of data from the TelemetryJet platform into standard formats when more advanced analysis is needed.

 ## Open Source Philosophy

-The TelemetryJet local server and UI is open-sourced and free.
-Teams are free to modify or self-host the tool as needed, and the tool is offered under a permissive license.
+All projects in the TelemetryJet ecosystem are open-sourced: Teams are free to modify or self-host the tool as needed.
+We accept contributions and feature requests on our public [GitHub repositories](https://github.com/telemetryjet).

-We offer a hosted version of the platform, TelemetryJet Cloud, which builds on the local server to provide a full web-based data analysis platform for teams.
-TelemetryJet Cloud contains the same functionality as the local server and UI, but allows your team to access the platform from anywhere.
-The hosted platform also contains account & user management for teams, not present in the local server.
-TelemetryJet Cloud is closed-source.
+The TelemetryJet Server is offered under a dual-license AGPLv3 and commercial license.
+Under the AGPLv3 license, you are free to distribute, modify, and re-use TelemetryJet provided you honor the terms of the license, requiring derivative works to be published under the same license.
+In addition, we offer commercial licenses to organizations that want to use or redistribute Telemetryjet under proprietary terms.

+This hybrid licensing scheme allows TelemetryJet to be supported by its commercial usage, while also preserving the ability to fully open-source the software.

 ## Project History
 The concept for TelemetryJet was influenced by our team’s work on the University of Rochester solar boat racing team.
 Our solar boat team took a data-first design approach which involved collecting extensive data on the performance of the boat, quantitatively analyzing the performance of drivetrain systems.